e-kohlm/Testdata/README.md

 # Testdata
-All that is needed to repeat experiment is in here.\n The results of our test runs you find here as well.
+All that is needed to repeat experiment is in here.
+The results of our test runs you find here as well.